 Your plants are covered in bugs.
 Tiny, infuriating creatures are eating away at your beloved crops and hedges.
-The leaves have huge chunks missing, the stems are covered in nasty little buggers, and you can see the vile things crawling around on the ground looking for the next plant to destroy.
-Now obviously you can’t allow this to continue.
-This is war, and we’re going to help you win it.
+The leaves have huge chunks missing, the stems are covered in nasty little buggers, and you can see the vile things crawling around on the ground, looking for the next plant to destroy.
+Before you head to the supermarket for a pesticide, we present you with a more accessible and far better solution – Soap.

 Why Use Soap?

 If you are someone who considers it their responsibility to reuse or upcycle the recyclable things, this is a perfect chance to put those soap shards to good use.
 Besides, you are not the first to use soaps as a pesticide.
 They have been used for pest control for more than 200 years now.

 For starters, soaps offer a quick, easy, and cheaper way to get your pesticide ready.
 Sometimes, soaps can be more effective and safer to use compared to commercially available alternatives.
 Besides, you won’t need to head to the store and procure pesticides while your garden is in the middle of an infestation.

 Secondly, for someone who cares for plants as their child, leaving them to chemical-based pesticides would be brutal.
 Sure, most pesticides are chemical-free and completely harmless, but you wouldn’t be growing your food if you didn’t believe some kind of tiny changes are possible commercial pesticides.
 While soaps being environmentally friendly solutions can help you contribute to nature as well.